Processes - FQA

 - Analyze which HR processes should be digitized.

-- Prioritize processes that provide the greatest added value.
+- Prioritize processes that offer the greatest added value.

-- Define in detail what you expect from the new software, which functionalities should be available, etc.
+- Define in detail what you expect from the new software, what functionalities should be available, etc.

-- Prioritize the desired functionalities, which MUST be included, which CAN be included.
+- Prioritize the desired functionalities: which MUST be included, and which CAN be included.

 - Select suitable software: